This post may contain affiliate links. See my disclosure policy.

 How to Make Cornbread

-1. Preheat oven to 400 degrees F. Grease (I like to use butter) and lightly flour an 8-inch or 9-inch square baking pan.
+1. Preheat the oven to 400 degrees F and grease (I like to use butter) an 8-inch or 9-inch square baking pan.
 Set aside.

-2. Mix dry ingredients – In a large mixing bowl, whisk together the cornmeal, flour, baking powder, baking soda, and salt.
+2. Prepare the dry ingredients: In a large mixing bowl, whisk together the cornmeal, flour, baking powder, baking soda, and salt.
 Set aside.

-3. Mix wet ingredients – In a separate bowl, whisk together the melted (and slightly cooled) butter, brown sugar, and honey until thoroughly combined.
+3. Prepare the wet ingredients: In a separate bowl, whisk together the melted (and slightly cooled) butter, brown sugar, and honey until thoroughly combined.
 Next, add the egg and whisk until incorporated.
 Finally, add the buttermilk, whisking thoroughly until smooth.

-5. Bake – Transfer the batter to your prepared baking pan.
-Bake for approximately 20 minutes, or until a toothpick inserted into the center comes out clean, and the top is golden with crispy edges.
+5. Bake: Pour the batter into your prepared baking pan and bake for approximately 20-25 minutes, or until a toothpick inserted into the center comes out clean, and the top is golden with crispy edges.
 Allow your cornbread to cool for a few minutes before slicing and serving.

-I recommend keeping leftover cornbread wrapped in plastic wrap, stored at room temperature (out of direct sunlight).
+I recommend storing leftover cornbread wrapped in plastic wrap at room temperature (out of direct sunlight).
 You may also keep it stored in a container with a tight-fitting lid to prevent it from drying out.
 Leftovers are good for up to 5-7 days.

 To freeze, simply wrap in plastic wrap and transfer to a container with a tight-fitting lid (the container will prevent it from getting smushed).
 Transfer and keep in the freezer for up to 3 months.